-Tip: Click on the small arrow in front of a group event to expand or collapse the first level of its hierarchical structure (option-click to reveal the whole hierarchy).
-The first level can be also revealed or hidden by selecting the event and pressing the space bar.
+Tip: Click on the small arrow in front of a group event to expand or collapse any level of this hierarchical structure (option-click to reveal the whole hierarchy).
+The content of any group event can be also revealed or hidden by selecting the event and pressing the space bar.